TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/2-the-stations-of-the-journey.rst

 .. index:: Extbase; View

-The *Controller* sends these blogs to the part of the extension responsible for the output — the *View* — and advises it to render the content in the requested output format (5).
+The *Controller* sends these blogs to the part of the extension responsible for the output generation — the *View* — and advises it to render the content in the requested output format (5).

 .. index:: Extbase; Response

-The *View* returns the rendered content encapsulated in a *Response* back to the
+The *View* returns the rendered content in HTML format back to the "Controller".
-*Dispatcher*, which in turn returns the HTML code to the calling TYPO3 process (6).
+This returns the output result encapsulated in a *Response* object to the *Dispatcher*, which in turn returns it to the calling TYPO3 process (6).

-.. todo: nope, the View does not send a response, the Controller does.